Kahuterawa Reserve: Discover Nature’s Serenity Just Outside Palmerston North

 Tranquil River Views

-Birdwatching isn't the only way to soak in the natural beauty of Kahuterawa Reserve; the tranquil river views offer a stunning backdrop for relaxation and recreation.
+Birdwatching isn’t the only draw at Kahuterawa Reserve; the tranquil river views offer a stunning backdrop for relaxation.
+The clear waters of the Kahuterawa Stream invite you to pause and enjoy the serene atmosphere.

-Equipped with wood-fired BBQs and picnic spots along the river, you'll find the perfect place to unwind with family or friends.
+Equipped with picnic spots along the river, you’ll find the perfect place to unwind.
+For more information on the area, visit the trail guide.

 Scenic Picnic Spots